Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

    ```

 8. Detects `from opshin.std.integrity import check_integrity` and `from opshin.std.integrity import check_integrity as <name>` statements and injects the `check_integrity` macro into the top-level scope.
-9. Ensures that all classes inherit `PlutusData` and that `PlutusData` is imported using `from pycardano import Datum as Anything, PlutusData`
+9. Ensures that all classes inherit `PlutusData` and that `PlutusData` is imported using `from pycardano import Datum as Anything, PlutusData`.
 10. Replaces hashlib functions (`sha256`, `sha3_256`, `blake2b`) imported using `from hashlib import <hash-fn> as <aname>` by raw _pluthon_ lambda function definitions.
 11. Detects classes with methods, ensures that `Self` is imported using `from typing import Self`, and changes adds a class reference to the `Self` AST nodes.
 Also ensures `List`, `Dict` and `Union` are imported using `from typing import Dict, List, Union`.
 12. Throws an error if some of the builtin symbols are shadowed.
 13. Ensures that classes are decorated with `@dataclass` and that `@dataclass` is imported using `from dataclasses import dataclass`.
 14. Injects the _pluthon_ implementations of a subset of python builtins before the main module body.
-15. Explicitly casts anything that should be boolean (eg. if-then-else conditions, comparison bin ops) by injecting `bool()`
+15. Explicitly casts anything that should be boolean (eg. if-then-else conditions, comparison bin ops) by injecting `bool()`.
 16. Sets the `orig_name` property of Name, FunctionDef and ClassDef AST nodes.
 17. Gives each variable a unique name by appending a scope id.
 18. Aggressive Type Inference: Visits each AST node to determine its type, setting its `.typ` property in the process.